 Round Hill School serves the community of Round Hill as well as the surrounding countryside.
-Our busing boundaries are set but our attendance boundaries are very flexible, as we accept students from most anywhere in the northern part of the County of Camrose.
-The school provides a full educational program for children in Kindergarten all the way to Grade 9.
-There is a robust music program that may include choir, instrumental music, and band for students in junior high.
-As well, our junior high students go to the Composite High School in Camrose one morning a week for option classes.
+Our busing boundaries are set, but our attendance boundaries are very flexible, as we accept students from anywhere.
+We have 116 students enrolled in the 24/25 school year.
+The school provides a full educational program for children in Kindergarten to Grade 9.
+One of the many advantages to our program is the small size of many of our classes.
+Students are always able to get the individualized support they need.
+As well, every staff member knows every student and it is truly, "A village raising every child".
+There is a strong music program that may include choir, instrumental music, and band for students in Junior High.
+Our Junior High students go to the Composite High School in Camrose one morning a week for option classes.